 I was born and raised in Zimbabwe, migrated to England in 2000.
 I am married to Andrew and have 2 vibrant children who attend All Saints.
 I am a Qualified Mental Health practitioner working for the NHS in Berkshire and actively involved in the Black, Asian and Minority Ethnic (BAME) Network.
 There are areas where my knowledge, skills and experience would be of benefit to the school.
 I’m open to learning and developing in the governor role.
 I enjoy travelling, cooking and playing sports.

-Governors can be contacted via the Clerk to Governors, Mrs Dawn Garside, at the school office on 0118 9787173 or at firstname.lastname@example.org
+Governors can be contacted via the Clerk to Governors, at firstname.lastname@example.org

 The governing body is responsible for making important decisions that enables our school to improve and develop.
 The governing body works closely with Wokingham Local Authority, Oxford Diocese and the Headteacher, who is responsible for the day to day management of the school.

 The governing body works as a team; individually governors have no powers or responsibility.
 They work collectively to support the school and improve the quality of education in our school.
 Governing is about opening doors to education opportunities.
 It is challenging and rewarding work.

 The All Saints governing body consists of volunteers who come from a variety of backgrounds across the whole community.
 They are people with an interest in education who simply want to make a contribution, and include:

 It is not necessary for every Foundation Governor to be an active member of a local Church as long as they have the relevant skills, experience, energy and interest.
 Foundation Governors do need to have a clear commitment to upholding and fostering the school’s distinctive ethos and values.